 Help the person who you appreciate understand where you are coming from and work together to enhance the relationship.

-8. Express thank you when they least expect it.
+8. Express thanks when they least expect it.

 Maya Angelou said, “I’ve learned that people will forget what you said, people will forget what you did but people will never forget how you made them feel.”

-What will you do today to show your gratitude to someone you care about?
+What will you do today to show gratitude to someone you care about?